jnstockley/PiTV/README.md

 # PiTV Beta V0.4

+## Video Tutorials
+ I have just posted a new video on how to update PiTV as well as an updated version of how to install and run PiTV!

 ## Autostart and Steam Siri Shortcut
  I have just updated both install scripts to include auto running on start up.
 You no longer need to run python3 /home/pi/Documents/PiTV/PiTV.py after everyreboot.
 After installing please reboot your Raspberry Pi to start PiTV.
 I have also updated the siri shortcuts links to include an updated steam shortcut.
 The old one would errror out everything.